MS Patients With Anxiety, Depression Symptoms More Likely to Report Need for Mental Healthcare, Study Shows

-Patients who identified a need for mental health care were slightly younger and had an earlier age of MS symptom onset than those who did not report a need.
+Patients who identified a need for mental healthcare were slightly younger and had an earlier age of MS symptom onset than those who did not report a need.
 However, all other sociodemographic characteristics were similar.

 “Symptoms of anxiety and depression, but not current diagnosed mental health disorders, were the predominant factors associated with a perceived need for [mental health] care,” the researchers wrote.

-The high perceived need for mental health care, even among patients who were currently being treated, suggests that treatment may be inadequate in some way, and that these patients might need more support, family interventions, or other care.
+The high perceived need for mental healthcare, even among patients who were currently being treated, suggests that treatment may be inadequate in some way, and that these patients might need more support, family interventions, or other care.

-The authors believe that “incorporating validated screening tools for these symptoms into practice along with a question regarding need for mental health care may assist health care providers in better meeting the mental health needs of people with MS.”
+They believe that “incorporating validated screening tools for these symptoms into practice along with a question regarding need for mental health care may assist health care providers in better meeting the mental health needs of people with MS.”